All Episodes

 My name is Cheryl in Bakersfield.

-And the part about Michael really got to me.
+I was just listening to the conversation tonight, and the part about Michael really got to me.

-I mean, it got my attention, because in Revelation 12-7, it talks about Michael and his angels, you know, battling with Satan, and Michael wins.
+I mean, it got my attention because in Revelation 12, 7, it talks about Michael and his angels, you know, battling with Satan, and Michael wins.

 I have no idea how to answer that question.